G-Core/terraform-provider-gcore/docs/resources/lblistener.md

 ### Optional

+- `allowed_cidrs` (List of String) List of networks from which listener is accessible
 - `connection_limit` (Number) Number of simultaneous connections for this listener, between 1 and 1,000,000.
 - `insert_x_forwarded` (Boolean) Insert X-Forwarded headers for 'HTTP', 'HTTPS', 'TERMINATED_HTTPS' protocols.
 - `project_id` (Number) ID of the desired project to create load balancer listener in.
 Alternative for `project_name`.
 One of them should be specified.